Data and Analytics

 Reporting to the C-Suite

-One of your most critical responsibilities is effectively illustrating your marketing campaigns’ value to the executives that approve your channel plans and set your budget.
+One of your most critical responsibilities is effectively illustrating your marketing campaigns’ value to the executives that approve your channel plans and set your budget using marketing data and analytics.
 Executives are busy people, and they’re generally not concerned with your marketing team’s day-to-day operation.

 Focus on results.
 Find out what the c-suite at your particular client or company cares about, then craft your reporting around those key metrics.
 For some, the priority will be sales numbers.
 For others, lead generation or customer retention might be more important.